-"It was an anguish never to be measured, an agony never to be comprehended.
+It was an anguish never to be measured, an agony never to be comprehended.
 It is to God, and God alone that His griefs were fully known...
 See, beloved, here is Christ bearing the curse instead of His people.
-Here He is coming under the load of their sin, and God does not spare Him but smites him, as He must have smitten us, lays His full vengeance on Him, launches all His thunderbolts against Him, bids the curse wreak itself upon Him, and Christ suffers all, sustains all."
+Here He is coming under the load of their sin, and God does not spare Him but smites him, as He must have smitten us, lays His full vengeance on Him, launches all His thunderbolts against Him, bids the curse wreak itself upon Him, and Christ suffers all, sustains all.3

-There's more.
-When The Servant died, He took our pain and our punishment...
+Yes, he became a curse for us.
+Yet there's more.
+When The Servant died, not only did He take our pain and our punishment...